American avocet: Breeding

 The American avocet breeds in anything from freshwater to hypersaline wetlands in the western and mid-west United States.
 After reaching their breeding grounds, the avocets quickly establish territory in pairs.
-Throughout the breeding season, these pairs engage in a series of copulatory displays, which is initiated by either sex and often involves preening.
+Throughout the breeding season, these pairs engage in a series of copulatory displays, which are initiated by either sex and often involve preening.
 After breeding, the birds gather in large flocks, sometimes amounting to hundreds of birds.
 Nesting takes place near water, often alongside black-necked stilts, usually on small islands or mucky shorelines.
 The avocets nest on the ground in places with little to no surrounding vegetation.
 They make shallow indentations in the ground for their nest and line it with grass, feathers, pebbles or other small objects.
 Some avocets do not line their nests at all.
-During the breeding season, avocets lay around 3–5 eggs, with 4 being the most common number.
+During the breeding season, avocets lay around three to five eggs, with four being the most common number.
+American avocets are also known to have parasitized other birds' nests.
 One case study of the 1968 and 1969 breeding seasons suggests that this number allows for the highest rate of hatching success.
-They incubate them over a period of 23–25 days.
+They incubate them over a period of 23 to 25 days.
 Both parents are involved in the incubation process, taking turns during the day (except at night, where only the female incubates the eggs).
 Both parents take care of the newborn American avocets after they hatch.
-Male parents are more present in incubation during the first 8 days, whereas female parents dominate incubation throughout the remaining 16 days.
+Male parents are more present in incubation during the first eight days, whereas female parents dominate incubation throughout the remaining 16 days.
 Time spent caring for newborn chicks equates to that spent incubating.
-Since newborns are able to walk, they are capable of feeding themselves and do not require extensive care from their parents.
-The young are expected to begin flying 4 to 5 weeks after hatching.
+The newborns are precocial, able to walk and capable of feeding themselves.
+The young are expected to begin flying four to five weeks after hatching.

 Anti-predator behavior

 Each pair defends their own territory against predators and other avocets.
 Nests are built in areas that predators would struggle to gain access to.
-Predators that do try to approach the colony find themselves surrounded by several adult avocets running around, trying to distract them.
+Predators that do try to approach the colony find themselves surrounded by several adult avocets.
 While incubating however, the avocets tend only to their nest and defense is considered a lower priority, unless the eggs are in immediate danger, in which case the avocets may take more aggressive measures, calling loudly and flying at the threat.
+Most efforts are solely distractionary; these include both aerial and terrestrial tactics in groups.
+Avocets may pretend to incubate where there is no nest, repeating at various spots in the vicinity.
+Uniquely, Avocets simulate the Doppler effect with their calls when diving at predators, imitating greater speeds to heighten intimidation.